Oregon case reflects extremists' need of online presence

 Mothafar pleaded not guilty to charges of providing material support to a designated terrorist organization and conspiring to provide that support.
 Mark Ahlemeyer, his federal public defender, declined to comment.

-The case underscores the importance of having an online presence, often referred to by experts as a “digital caliphate," for the group, which by late 2017 had lost most of the territory it had seized in Iraq and Syria and its self-declared caliphate along with it.
+The case underscores the group's focus on an online presence, often referred to by experts as a “digital caliphate."
+By late 2017, the Islamic State had lost most of the territory it seized in Iraq and Syria, and its self-declared caliphate along with it.
 The group continues to carry out and inspire attacks.

 Law enforcement's attempts to take down Islamic State's online presence often resemble a game of whack-a-mole.
 A year ago, European law enforcement officials removed accounts and information linked to the Amaq agency, which spreads propaganda and news for the group.
 But as recently as last month, Amaq carried a statement in which Islamic State claimed responsibility for a shooting rampage in Vienna that killed four people.